 With a big truck comes a big grille.
 If you’re not into chrome, then you might hate the front of your truck.
 Thankfully, there are a few options that you have.
 Plasti Dip and vinyl wrap can once again be an inexpensive friend for you!
 Depending on which grille you have, I would suggest vinyl first.
 Dipping a surface that large can start to look “cheap.”
 Vinyl will also be more durable to something that will be getting plenty of rock chips.
 The catch 22 is that a dipped surface is easier to touch up.
 Choose wisely…

 Too many variables?
 You can find some blackout replacement grilles!
-Those will be around $350 and up, but it will set your ride apart!
-A good example would be this Tundra TRD Pro grille that you can get from Sparks Parts.
+Those will be around $220 and up, but it will set your ride apart!
+A good example would be this Tundra TRD Pro grille that you can order on our site.

 The chrome bumpers can be a bit much.
 As with the grille and wheels, dipping and wrapping can have some nice results.
 Keep in mind the rock-chips!
 If you don’t want to DIY it, you can get these Tundra bumper caps from ecoologic for $135-$200.